 - 1) The real world business problem.
 Most classes will begin with an example of a critical current issue that managers confront.
 This could be either a formal case, or a mini-case.
 For formal case discussions, we will assume that everyone has read and is prepared to discuss the case.
 It is not necessary to do any library work or bring in outside information about the company or the industry beyond what is described in the case.
 In fact, it will distract from the case discussion as we are learning how to make better strategic marketing decisions given the information available at the time of the case.
 We will focus on principles, theories, and basic applications of marketing strategy.
 Discussion and questions are strongly encouraged. - 2) Analytical frameworks for thinking through the problem.
 For the business problem being discussed, the class will explore a range of general analytic frameworks through which the problem might be approached, and evaluate their comparative strengths and weaknesses.
 The purpose of this is to provide a systematic basis for narrowing down the set of candidate options, and choosing a best option in light of available data. - 3) Informing the decision through data.
-Given a general analytic framework, most classes will go on to explore how greater precision can be brought to their application through the use of data---both in the form of customer insights (marketing research), and secondary data.
+Given a general analytic framework, each class will go on to explore how greater precision can be brought to their application through the use of data.